meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

 This error occurs when the host system partition has reached its maximum capacity and no longer accepts writes.
+It can also happens when the task queue reaches its limit of ~10GiB of tasks (~10M tasks).

 ### Error Definition